NETWAYS/jenkins-training/Pipeline/03_pipeline.md

 !SLIDE smbullets printonly
 #Pipeline ist Code
-* Pipeline Scripts sind Code und sollten auch so behandelt werden:
-  - Anfälliger für Fehler als eien geklickte Konfiguration
-  - Möglichkeiten kaum begrenzt
-  - Schwer zu lernen
+#Pipeline as code
+* Pipeline scripts are code and should be handled like that:
+  - Less tolerant when using templates or wizards
+  - Unlimited features
+  - Hard to learn
-  - SCM verwenden um Pipelien zu verwalten (`Pipeline Script from SCM`)
+  - Use a SCM to maintain your configuration (`Pipeline Script from SCM`)